Information for Researchers

 Faculty, staff, and students often have questions such as:

-- How may I use copyrighted text or images in my dissertation?
+- How may I use copyrighted text and images in my dissertation?

-- How can I retain my copyright when signing a publication contract?
+- How can I retain my copyright when signing a publication agreement?

 - What are the open access options for publishing dissertations, scholarly articles, and books?

 - May I stream audiovisual works in a university course management system?

 - May I use and cite photographs taken from Google Images in my project?